samjwillis97/modular-neovim-flake/README.md

 See the [`examples/`](./examples/) directory for complete examples:

+- **with-copilot.nix** - Enabling Copilot autocomplete with a single option
 - **simple-inline.nix** - Quick inline extension for Python projects
 - **gleam-project/** - Full Gleam project setup with LSP, keymaps, and formatting